George Blair Imrie

 (A 1968 addition to the latter house was done by Warminster-based architects, Imrie, Porter and Wakefield, who practised mainly from the 1960s through to 1984.
 The firm's archive is held in the Wiltshire and Swindon Archives and includes G B Imrie's professional accounts books 1914-1937; G B Imrie's Petty Cash book 1937-1942; G B Imrie's Letters to the Times 1943-44, among others.
 Since Blair Imrie died in Salisbury in 1952, this firm may well have been his last professional partnership, which continued to use his name after his death.
 Another possibility is that a son or daughter continued in the practise.)

 His firm, Imrie and Angell, was also involved in with the development from 1912 to the late 1920s of 964 acre of land on St George's Hill, Weybridge, into a private estate intended for wealthy businessmen, centred on a golf course.

+Less known is that Blair Imrie was also the chosen architect for the close-by Burhill Estate.
+In 1929 sales literature included the following: "The company is fortunate in that Mr. G Blair Imrie is its architect and he has planned the whole property upon the 'close' and 'cul-de-sac' system.
+There will be no freak houses to disturb the eye.
+As his work is known far and wide."
+There were a number of designs created alongside this literature in 1930 for the Fairmile estate.

 Most notably among his non-residential work, Imrie's architectural practice won the competition to design the main building for the Royal Horticultural Society's garden at Wisley which was designed in 1914 and completed in 1916.
 The purpose-built, half-timbered, Surrey-style building known as the Laboratory is a focal point of Wisley and one of the first buildings seen on entering the gardens.
 It is also an early example of conservationism as the building was designed to be in keeping with the garden and was built using recycled materials from derelict properties.